Memphis zoo. Gorgeous spring day. Trees budding, flowers blooming, sun shining, temps in the 70s, mild breeze. Time to get a tattoo!

 Revelation 5:5 identifies Jesus Christ as “the Lion of the tribe of Judah” – Jesus, who died and rose again in the first month of spring, the month Nissan.

-The roaring lion on my upper arm also reminded me of Aslan, the lion in the Chronicles of Narnia.
+The roaring lion on my upper arm also reminded me of Aslan, the lion in the Chronicles of Narnia series.
 Author C. S. Lewis created Aslan as a type of Christ.
-Home again, I located the first book of the Narnia series and picked it up.
+Home again, I located his book, The Lion, the Witch and the Wardrobe, and picked it up.
 It fell open to this passage:

 Wrong will be right, when Aslan comes in sight,